-The supplemental air bag light, displaying AIR BAG in the instrument panel, monitors the circuits of the supplemental air bag.
-The circuits monitored by the supplemental air bag light are the diagnosis sensor unit, supplemental air bag modules and all related wiring.
+The supplemental air bag warning light, displaying AIR BAG in the instrument panel, monitors the circuits of the supplemental air bag and supplemental side air bag systems.
+The circuits monitored by the supplemental air bag warning light are the diagnosis sensor unit, satellite sensors, supplemental air bag modules, supplemental side air bag modules and all related wiring.

 After turning the ignition key to the ON position, the air bag warning light illuminates.
-The supplemental air bag warning light will turn off after about 7 seconds if the system is operational.
+The supplemental air bag warning light will turn off after about 7 seconds if the systems are operational.

-If any of the following conditions occurs, the supplemental air bag needs servicing.
+If any of the following conditions occurs, the supplemental air bag and supplemental side air bag systems need servicing:

-- The supplemental air bag light does not come on and remain on for 7 seconds and then go off as described above. - 2.
-The supplemental air bag light flashes intermittently or remains on (after 7 seconds). - The supplemental air bag light does not come on at all.
+- The supplemental air bag warning light does not come on and remain on for 7 seconds and then go off as described above. - The supplemental air bag warning light flashes intermittently or remains on (after 7 seconds). - The supplemental air bag warning light does not come on at all.

-Under these conditions, the Supplemental Restraint System Air Bag may not operate properly.
+Under these conditions, the supplemental air bags or supplemental side air bags may not operate properly.
 It must be checked and repaired.
 Take your vehicle to the nearest authorized NISSAN dealer.

-If the supplemental air bag warning light is on, it could mean that the supplemental air bag system will not operate in an accident.
+If the supplemental air bag warning light is on, it could mean that the supplemental air bag system or supplemental side air bag system will not operate in an accident.